-2.2.
+3.2.
 Recommendations for the Code

 The wind loading applied during the full-scale tests did not exceed the design loading.
 In principle, no members should have failed.
-However, failures occurred at non-structural and structural members, especially screen attachments and posts due to unbalanced loading.

-The failure of screen attachments and unbalanced loading has direct implications on the rule on removing the screen (Rule 61G20-1.002).
+However, one vertical post failed due to the unbalanced loading.
+The failure due to the unbalanced loading has direct implications on the rule on removing the screen (Rule 61G20-1.002).
 If some screens are cut but not others, unbalanced loading may accelerate the failure of the post.
-Code changes should be considered to either require removal of all screens above the chair rail, or, devise a more secure fastening of screen attachments to prevent partial failure and unbalanced loading.
+Code changes should be considered to require removal of all screens above the chair rail, if we were to allow the removal of the screen.